 The Pension Fund Regulatory Development Authority (PFRDA) is considering significant changes to the manner in which the point of presence (PoP) entities and central record-keeping agencies (CRAs) maintain the records of national pension system (NPS) subscribers.

 The move aims to reduce the application processing time and the number of PoPs to ensure an effective distribution channel for NPS and other schemes under the PFRDA Act, 2013.
-It is expected that the changes would encourage fair, efficient and transparent market practices by PoPs towards old age income security and protect the subscribers’ interests.
-The draft changes also pertain to reducing compliance costs, simplifying the process and ensuring orderly growth of NPS.
+It is expected that the changes would encourage fair, efficient, and transparent market practices by PoPs towards old age income security and protect the subscribers’ interests.
+The draft changes also pertain to reducing compliance costs, simplifying the process, and ensuring the orderly growth of NPS.

 PFRDA proposed to reduce the application processing time from 60 to 30 days and the minimum number of PoP branches from 15 to 10 for registration purposes.
 It seeks to digitize subscriber records, from onboarding, contribution and exit to KYC documents by PoPs and CRAs.